waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 .. figure:: ../images/mollie-components-flow@2x.png

+[TODO]

 #.
 Add the Mollie Components Javascript library to your checkout.
 #.
 Initialize the ``Mollie`` object.
 #.
 Create and mount the four Components for the four credit card fields (card holder, card number, expiry date and
    :abbr:`CVC (Card Verification Code)`).
 This will add the fields to your checkout.
 #.
 Add a ``submit`` event listener to your form so you can create :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or
-   :doc:`/reference/v2/orders-api/create-order` respectively for a JIT (just in time) checkout.
+   :doc:`/reference/v2/orders-api/create-order` respectively for a JIT (just in time) checkout
 #.
-Send the transaction ``id`` along with the amount and currency to the ``finalizeCreditCardPayment`` method
+In your frontend, send the transaction identifier to the ``finalizeCreditCardPayment`` method.
 #.
-Mollie Components will figure out if 3D Secure is necessary and if so it will be presented to the merchant.
+Mollie Components will figure out if 3D Secure is necessary and if so it will present a challenge to the customer.
 #.
-After 3D Secure has been handled correctly by the customer the payment will be captured.
+After 3D Secure has been handled correctly by the customer the payment will be captured
+#.
+Just like any other payment attempt, you will receive a webhook when the payment status changes

 Mollie has created `example implementations <https://github.com/mollie/components-examples>`_ you can use to get started.